The Boomer-Plus Generation™ … an even bigger pig

 It’s not as if the Boomer-Plus Generation is a niche market.

-If we were a country it would be the 15th most populous on the planet – the 15th Nation™.
+If it were a country it would be the 15th most populous on the planet.
 There are 89 million of us, and we own over two-thirds of America’s household net worth.
-That means a bigger, more affluent market than Germany, or France, or the UK and way bigger than Canada and Australia combined.
+That means a bigger, more affluent market than Japan, Germany, or France, or the UK and way bigger than Canada and Australia combined.

 The real robots are the last-century thinkers who just can’t seem to grasp the new reality: Boomers are America’s most adaptable generation.

 We invented the modern world and adapted all our lives – we’re pretty darned good at it.